As an analogy to the human body, HTML creates the body. CSS, on the other hand, is styling the body with clothes.

 User Tracking in Google Tag Manager

 A benefit of learning HTML/CSS is tracking things on web pages.
-Many of tracking is based on HTML elements and CSS selectors.
+Many of the tracking is based on HTML elements and CSS selectors.
 You can pretty much a good chunk of work when you know HTML/CSS and Google Tag Manager

 Run Website A/B Tests